 Another fantastic Bonsai for beginners has to be the oak tree Bonsai.
 You can use any oak cultivar for your Bonsai tree, and many of these varieties are deciduous.
 This means that they will transform in the fall season, and some oak Bonsais may even produce tiny acorns for you to enjoy!

 You can grow either apple or crabapple trees as Bonsais, depending on what is readily available for you.
 These trees produce tiny fruits and have larger leaves than the average Bonsai, which means they may need a bit more pruning.
-However, these trees thrive in full sunlight outdoors, making them a versatile Bonsai for those of you that don’t have a lot of indoor space.
+However, these trees thrive in full sunlight outdoors, making them a versatile Bonsai for those of you who don’t have a lot of indoor space.

 The bald cypress and the Japanese Hinoki cypress are some of the most popular cypress trees to grow in a Bonsai format.
 With straight, rigid trunks, and large, visible roots, cypress trees are striking when kept in a container and surrounded by other landscaping foliage.
 Keep in mind that most cypress trees are not cold-hardy and should be brought indoors during the winter season.